What is Considered Nursing Home Negligence?

 Neglect, whether intentional or unintentional, is elder abuse.
 Nursing home staff who are negligent or wantonly cruel in their duties are infringing on the patient’s right to care.
 If a nursing home fails to properly train staff or put protocols in place to prevent abuse and neglect, they may be liable for the pain and suffering your loved one has endured.

 If you are concerned about instances of maltreatment, these should be documented for use by the medical malpractice attorney at our law firm in a claim for compensation.

 People placed in a nursing home are usually elderly and most often require a regimen of the administration of medicines and other proper care.
 Negligence in this area can occur with patients when the nursing staff does not adhere to the regular time the patient should receive their medications, or the dosage is inaccurate.

 The patient may also be bed-ridden, and if they are not turned regularly according to a schedule, they may develop bed sores or infections.
 Some of the more complex conditions like diabetes care, cognitive disorders, and immobility issues require extreme diligence on the part of the care provider, and mistakes or lapses in care can become larger problems.
 Malnutrition, weight loss, or frequent infections are cause for alarm in a case of elder abuse.

 One of the basic needs that the residents of nursing homes have is that the facility be kept clean and in good order.
 Clean bedding, sanitary dining areas, and bathrooms are required by state and federal guidelines and standards.

-Shortage and constant turnover of staffing can lead to problems with maintaining a safe and sanitary living area.
-In negligence suits staffing turnover can be grounds for a medical malpractice claim.
+Nursing shortages and constant turnover of staffing can lead to problems with maintaining a safe and sanitary living area.
+Untrained staff pose a greater risk to nursing facility residents.
+In negligence suits, staffing turnover can be grounds for a medical malpractice claim.

 3. Personal Hygiene